DraxFM/kakadoo/README.md

 kakadoo is a program designed to take any payload and hide it from the user.
 It will quietly execute this payload if ran, while coming with additional useful features.

 ### temporary message
-currently, the dropper only works on users that are in the "Administrators" group. this will be addressed soon. adding to that, the dropper is not fully non-persistent as of right now, but i will push out an update for this soon too.
+currently, the dropper is not fully non-persistent as of right now, but i will push out an update for this soon.

 ## :large_blue_circle: - Content
 - [:100: - Features](#features)